We read it and hear it all the time: “The Bible is God’s love letter to us.”

 But the Bible is also the Father’s love letter to the Son.

-Think about it: Page after page, from Genesis to Revelation, we see Christ’s power, His glory, His beauty, His love, His purity, His holiness–everything.
+Think about it: Page after page, from Genesis to Revelation, we see Christ’s power, His glory, His beauty, His love, His purity, His holiness—we see it all!
 Jesus is absolute perfection!

 And the Father wanted us to know this!
 To some extent, the Bible is God the Father showing off, bragging on His Son!